New Mexico State Aggies football: WAC realignment and Sun Belt era, 2010–2017

 From 2010 to 2013, the Western Athletic Conference (WAC) underwent a major realignment, which would leave the conference with only two football-playing members as of the 2013 season (NMSU and Idaho).
 As a result, the WAC could no longer sponsor football as a conference sport.

 On September 12, 2012, New Mexico State announced that it would stay in the Football Bowl Subdivision (FBS) and become an independent for 2013, while exploring potential conference affiliations for future seasons.
 In 2014, New Mexico State's football team returned to the Sun Belt Conference (of which the school was formerly a full member) as an "associate member" for that sport only, while keeping its other sports in the WAC.
 However, on March 1, 2016, the Sun Belt Conference announced via teleconference that New Mexico State's football-only associate membership would not be renewed following the 2017 FBS season because it, along with fellow football-only member Idaho, were too far from the Sun Belt's geographic "footprint" in the Southeastern United States.
 New Mexico State football then resumed its independent status at the start of the 2018 season.

 On November 5, 2021, New Mexico State announced it would be joining Conference USA in all sports including football starting in 2023.
-It will be joining alongside new members Sam Houston State, Jacksonville State, and Liberty.
+It joined alongside new members Sam Houston State, Jacksonville State, and Liberty.
 Also, it will be joining Battle of I-10 rival UTEP in the conference.